PyThaiNLP/pythainlp/docs/api/benchmarks.rst

 pythainlp.benchmarks
 ====================================
 The :class:`pythainlp.benchmarks` is benchmarks for Thai.
+Now, the benchmark function is only for word tokenization.

 Modules
 -------

-.. autofunction:: benchmark
+.. autofunction:: pythainlp.benchmarks.word_tokenisation.benchmark
 .. autofunction:: pythainlp.benchmarks.word_tokenisation.preprocessing